LinArcX/e4_spec/README.md

-# ex2w
+# ex3

+- Expectations: your daily tasks.
+- Experiences: your daily outcomes.
+- Expansions: your future wishes that someday can be your daily tasks.

-A personal approach to controlling my life.
+A personal approach to managing time.
+	- If you can manage time, you can manage your thoughts.
+		- By managing your thoughts, you can manage your life in a better way.

 Tip: This is the improved version of [memento](https://github.com/LinArcX/memento).